 They might also use CRISPR in a separate experiment to disrupt the gene and compare the edited cells with unedited cells.
 If the edited cells become more sensitive to the drug, that supports the idea that the gene helps with survival.

-The same target appears in all three steps, but each tool answers a different question.
 PCR asks whether the sequence is present, cloning asks what happens when the gene is carried or expressed, and CRISPR asks what happens when the DNA target is changed.
+To practice, pick another goal — detecting a pathogen, say — and decide which tool you would reach for first.

 Where Biotechnology Is Used